claritychallenge/claritychallenge.github.io/docs/cpc2/cpc2_baseline.md

 The baseline is distributed as part of the pyclarity Python package (`pyclarity` >=0.3.0), which is available on [Github](https://github.com/claritychallenge/clarity).
 The relevant scripts can be found in the recipes directory, `recipes/cpc2/baseline`.
 Download the code from Github and follow the instructions in the CPC2 baseline recipes's `README` to run the baseline on the CPC2 dataset.

 :::note
-The `pyclarity v0.3.0` will be released on 1st March coinciding wth the launch of the challenge.
+The `pyclarity v0.3.0` will be released on 1st March coinciding with the launch of the challenge.
 :::

 ## References